dyonsetio21/data_analytics_portfolio/sql_projects/Marketplace_Transactions/README.md

-# Marketplace Transactions Analysis (MySkill Final Poject)
+# Marketplace Transactions Analysis (MySkill Final Project)

 ## Description
 This project is a Final Project in data analysis using SQL with Google BigQuery, at MySkill Data Analysis Bootcamp.